 - 1 large carrot (thinly sliced)

 - ¼ cup frozen corn

-While the rice is cooking, melt the butter for the shrimp in a medium-size skillet on medium-high heat.
+- While the rice is cooking, melt the butter for the shrimp in a medium-sized skillet on medium-high heat.
 Add shrimp and seasoning (cajun seasoning, salt, black pepper) and cook until shrimp is pink and opaque (around 3-4 minutes).

 - Add mushrooms to rice pilaf and mix to combine.
 Add shrimp to the mixture as well.
 Garnish with fresh chopped parsley if preferred and serve!